Existing Rails Apps

 fly launch and follow the wizard.

 Creating app in ~/list Scanning source code Detected a Rails app ?
-App Name (leave blank to use an auto-generated name): list ?
-Select organization: John Smith (personal) ?
-Select region: iad (Ashburn, Virginia (US)) Created app list in organization personal Admin URL: https://fly.io/apps/list Hostname: list.fly.dev Set secrets on list: RAILS_MASTER_KEY ?
+Choose an app name (leave blank to generate one): list ?
+Select Organization: John Smith (personal) ?
+Choose a region for deployment: Ashburn, Virginia (US) (iad) Created app list in organization personal Admin URL: https://fly.io/apps/list Hostname: list.fly.dev Set secrets on list: RAILS_MASTER_KEY ?
 Would you like to set up a Postgresql database now?
-Yes For pricing information visit: https://fly.io/docs/about/pricing/#postgresql-clusters ?
-Select configuration: Development - Single node, 1x shared CPU, 256MB RAM, 1GB disk Creating postgres cluster list-db in organization personal Postgres cluster list-db is now attached to namelist ?
+Yes For pricing information visit: https://fly.io/docs/about/pricing/#postgresql-clu ?
+Select configuration: Development - Single node, 1x shared CPU, 256MB RAM, 1GB disk Creating postgres cluster in organization personal . . .
+Postgres cluster list-db is now attached to namelist ?
 Would you like to set up an Upstash Redis database now?
 Yes ?
 Select an Upstash Redis plan Free: 100 MB Max Data Size Your Upstash Redis database namelist-redis is ready. . . . create Dockerfile create .dockerignore create bin/docker-entrypoint create config/dockerfile.yml Wrote config file fly.toml Your Rails app is prepared for deployment.
 Before proceeding, please review the posted Rails FAQ: https://fly.io/docs/rails/getting-started/dockerfiles/.
 Once ready: run 'fly deploy' to deploy your Rails app.

 You can set a name for the app, choose a default region, and choose to launch and attach either or both a PostgreSQL and Redis databases.
 Be sure to include Redis is if you make use of Action Cable, caching, and popular third party gems like Sidekiq.

 Deploying your application is done with the following command: